-I feel pity for professional copyrighters.
+Being a freelancer for most of my life, I feel pity for professional copywriters.
 No, really!
-Every day they confront a task of writing positive copies about things they don’t really care.
+Every day they confront a task of writing positive “reviews” about things they don’t really care about.

 Well, sometimes I feel their pain, too, when it comes to timepieces created by Panerai.

-Sometimes I have to use the search field on my own blog to check whether I have already reviewed this watch or that, because the only difference between the two is the size of the case or some other minor detail that you can’t even grasp with a naked eye.
+Sometimes I have to use the search field on my own blog to check whether I have already reviewed this watch or that and now have to visit a doctor with an early case of dementia, or is it really a “new” watch that limits its only difference from the older one to the size of the case or some other minor detail that you can’t even grasp with a naked eye.

 The new Panerai Luminor Composite 1950 3 Days (PAM 375) belongs to the latter kind of watches.

 If you take a quick look at the PAM 375, you can always tell that this is a Panerai.
 The problem is that you will have to look really hard in order to tell which Panerai is that.